NACLab/ngc-learn/docs/demonstrations/demo1_gen_models.md

-In this demonstration, we will learn how to use ngc-learn's Model Museum to fit an NGC generative model, specifically called a generative neural coding network (GNCN), to the MNIST dataset.
-Specifically, we will focus on training three key models, each with different structural properties, and estimating their marginal log likelihoods.
+In this demonstration, we will learn how to use ngc-learn's Model Museum to fit an NGC generative model, specifically called a generative neural coding network (GNCN), to the MNIST database.
+Specifically, we will focus on training three key models, each from different points in history, and estimating their marginal log likelihoods.
+Along the way, we will see how to fit a prior to our models and examine how a simple configuration file will be set up to allow for easy recording of experimental settings.

 ## Setting Up and Training A Generative System